 The Advancing the Grid team has determined that the DOE vision of grid modernization remains the focus of the company.
 The company has followed and generally adopted the DOE vision of grid modernization since it first emerged in 2007.
 Over time, this framework has guided the Company's efforts in such areas as integration of DER, implementation of Advanced Metering Infrastructure (AMI), implementation of Outage Management Systems (OMS), and integration of various other information technologies including Supervisory Control and Data Acquisition (SCADA), Geographic Information Systems (GIS), fleet telematics, together with AMI and OMS.
-While the DOE framework does an excellent job defining the characteristics and value areas of the modern grid and provides a general road map to achieve the required functionality, it does not identify the specific technologies needed, nor does it define "who" is best positioned to implement specific technologies will emerge in response to changing policies and clean energy objectives, and in response to the changing preferences and needs of customers.
+While the DOE framework does an excellent job defining the characteristics and value areas of the modern grid and provides a general road map to achieve the required functionality, it does not identify the specific technologies needed, nor does it define "who" is best positioned to implement specific technical capabilities and services.
+Instead, it is assumed that new markets and new technologies will emerge in response to changing policies and clean energy objectives, and in response to the changing preferences and needs of customers.